woodydrn/OpenFrontIO/README.md

 # OpenFront - Licensing

+OpenFront Contributor License Agreement (CLA) can be found [here](https://gist.github.com/evanpelle/4c9e0fc2cb73b2b3b3402ca202f56672).
+This is to help us transition to AGPL, a stricter open source license.
+After creating a pull request you will be prompted to sign.

 This project uses a multi-licensing approach:

 - Code in the `server/` and `core/` directory is licensed under MIT